-- 5.1.1 Documentation of the diversity of timber and non-timber resources, including products and services produced in the DFA - 5.2.1 Level of participation and support in initiatives that contribute to community sustainability - 5.2.4 CAG is informed of corporate policy, program changes, and initiatives in a timely manner - 5.2.5, The % of reviews or field walks completed where harvesting is planned consistent with the approved Management Principles along the Sunshine Coast Trail - 6.1.2 Evidence of efforts to promote capacity development and meaningful participation in general - 6.1.3.
-Availability of summary information on issues of concern to the public - Management of the Powell Forest Canoe Route and other recreation sites with assistance from the Ministry of Forests Range and Natural Resource Operations (MFLNRO) Rec Sites and Trails BC. - Recreational trail access maintained during harvesting with alternate routes as required. - Opportunities for firewood cutting made available to the community. - Road access: Roads are maintained to a wilderness standard and available for back country recreational use. - Visual Impact Assessments (VIA) completed for all blocks in scenic viewscapes to manage for the visual experience of recreational users and lake cabin owners. - Operational Information Map (OIM) produced and available monthly on WFP external website. - Road and Safety communications was updated to a social media platform (Facebook, Twitter and website) and was updated on 39 occasions throughout 2017 with industrial road information. - No complaints were received of logging equipment blocking access on roads during the weekend. - Field walks completed with Powell River Parks and Wilderness Society (PRPAWS) when harvesting and road building influences the Sunshine Coast Trail. - Donations provided to several local organizations and community groups. - Local ATV group informed of trail access closures and transitions maintained and constructed. - Access provided to special forest products for local manufacturing. - Supported the creation of bio-fuels for the Catalyst Pulp Mill and for local electricity generation.
+he diversity of timber and nen timber recourses he diversity of timber and non-timber resources, services produced in the DFA on and support in initiatives that contribute to community corporate policy, program changes, and initiatives in a or field walks completed where harvesting is planned oved Management Principles along the Sunshine Coast omote capacity development and meaningful participation mary information on issues of concern to the public II Forest Canoe Route and other recreation sites with ry of Forests (MoF) - Rec Sites and Trails BC. naintained during harvesting with alternate routes as required. cutting made available to the community. naintained to a wilderness standard and available for back ts (VIA) completed for all blocks in scenic viewscapes to erience of recreational users and lake cabin owners. ap (OIM) produced and available monthly on WFP external ications was updated to a social media platform (Facebook, vas updated on 16 occasions throughout 2018 with industrial n Powell River Parks and Wilderness Society (PRPAWS) when ng influences the Sunshine Coast Trail. eral local organizations and community groups. l of trail access closures and transitions maintained and I forest products for local manufacturing. bio-fuels for the Catalyst Pulp Mill and for local electricity nd Sort to local small mills. the diversity of timber and non-timber resources, services produced in the DFA on and support in initiatives that contribute to community corporate policy, program changes, and initiatives in a or field walks completed where harvesting is planned oved Management Principles along the Sunshine Coast to promote capacity development and meaningful